LaurentClaessens/finitediff/README.md

 * I'm currently implementing the PLU decomposition.
 * P and U are done.
-* Working on more automatic testing.
+* Working and debugging products of gaussian matrices.
-* Working on the documentation with Doxygen ...
+* Working on a better rendering when printing matrices on screen.

 ## deploy.sh